-/8th June 2021, RENEWABLE MARKET WATCHTM/ With the increasing costs of electricity, fluctuations of fossil fuel prices, and unpredictability of these costs, the corporate renewable PPA market segment will play an increasing role in renewable energy capacity development in Europe by 2030, revealing the recently published study Europe Corporate Renewable PPA Market Report 2021 ÷ 2030.
+/LONDON, June 28, 2021, 14:00 BST, EINPresswire/ With the increasing costs of electricity, fluctuations of fossil fuel prices, and unpredictability of these costs, the corporate renewable PPA market segment will play an increasing role in renewable energy capacity development in Europe by 2030, revealing the recently published study Europe Corporate Renewable PPA Market Report 2021 ÷ 2030.
 The potential for the renewable corporate sourcing market in Europe, which includes both power purchase agreements (PPAs) and other forms of corporate sourcing, is significant.
 Until 2018, wind accounted for 90% of the contracted capacity in Europe, but recent growth in solar PPAs has further driven market growth.

 Renewable electricity costs are becoming more and more competitive.
 Solar energy became cost-competitive with newly built coal power plant units since 2018, according to the Massachusetts Institute of Technology (MIT).
 A more vigorous effort towards further development and technological innovation will make the sector more productive and competitive and accelerate its evolution.
 As a result, the citizens and communities will benefit from the increasing possibility that energy from renewable energy sources (especially from solar and wind) will contribute substantially to European countries electricity generation by 2030.